 Harley-Davidson history overview:

-♦ 1903-1920: from 50 Motorcycles to 28000.
+- 1903-1920: from 50 Motorcycles to 28000.
 The company started in a garage, eventually building a reputation.

-o Competitive advantage factors: improved quality thanks to standardized components
+- Competitive advantage factors: improved quality thanks to standardized components

-o Competitive advantage factors: The Harley-Davidson Mystique.
+- Competitive advantage factors: The Harley-Davidson Mystique.

-♦ ’60s: Honda first, followed by other Japanese manufacturers, enters the US market covering an untapped customer segment not well suited for heavily muscled motorcycles.
+- 60s: Honda first, followed by other Japanese manufacturers, enters the US market, covering an untapped customer segment not well suited for heavily muscled motorcycles.
 Market share starts declining for Harley-Davidson.

-♦ ’80s: profitability down, quality, and market share at historical minimums, highly-leveraged buyouts by managers of the company were the only solution to aim at survival after the disastrous experience under AMF management.
+- 80s: Profitability down, quality, and market share at historical minimums.
+Highly leveraged buyouts by managers of the company were the only solution to aim at survival after the disastrous experience under AMF management.
 Creating a HOG program (see later) to increase customer loyalty

 To complete a successful transformation, senior managers visited Honda’s plant in Ohio during the ’80s.
-There, they understood the power of Just in Time production philosophy, developed by the Japanese after WW2.
+There, they understood the power of the Just in Time production philosophy, developed by the Japanese after WW2.

 As a consequence, the Productivity Triad program was created.
 Being inspired by the Japanese’s JIT, HD’s American version included…